twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 - Allows us to identify/create better abstractions
 - Makes it easier for reviewing and re-reviewing changes in a timely manner

 This article is a guide to managing branches on a complex/high velocity project (e.g. a lot of changes/PRs occur frequently).
-While it works for other scenarios, it might be overkill (e.g. documentation fixes).

 # Setup
 We are on a project which: